Decoherence-free interaction and maximally entangled state generation in giant-atom semi-infinite waveguide systems: TWO GIANT ATOMS IN SEPARATE AND NESTED CONFIGURATIONS

 \section{TWO GIANT ATOMS IN SEPARATE AND NESTED CONFIGURATIONS}

 In the above sections, we have analyzed the behavior of two braided giant atoms coupled to a semi-infinite waveguide, as well as their entanglement properties.
 In this section, as shown in Fig. \ref{fig4} and Fig. \ref{fig5}, we consider the separate and nested configurations.
-According to Eq. (\ref{eq:ex1}), the relevant parameters for separate [Fig. \ref{fig4}$(a)$] and nested [Fig. \ref{fig5}$(a)$] configurations can be obtained as
+According to Eq. (\ref{eq:ex1}), the relevant coefficients in master equation (\ref{eq:me2}) for separate [Fig. \ref{fig4}$(a)$] and nested [Fig. \ref{fig5}$(a)$] configurations can be obtained.
+For the sake of conciseness, these coefficients are provided in Table \ref{tab:coefficients} in Appendix \ref{Appendix D}.

-Using a strategy similar to that used in the braided configuration, we conclude that the dependence of exchange interaction and decay rates on $\theta$ in Eqs. (\ref{eq:ex3}) and (\ref{eq:ex4}) is a $2\pi$-periodic function.
+Following the strategy analogous to that used in the braided configuration, we conclude that the exchange interaction and decay rates for two giant atoms in separate and nested configurations are $2\pi$-periodic functions of $\theta$.
 Therefore, we restrict our discussion to the region $\theta \in [0, 2\pi]$, which fully captures the behavior of the system.
-In Fig. \ref{fig4}$(b)$ and Fig. \ref{fig5}$(b)$ we show the exchange interaction and decay rates from Eqs. (\ref{eq:ex3}) and (\ref{eq:ex4}) as a function of $\theta/\pi$, where $\theta \in [0, 2\pi]$.
+In Fig. \ref{fig4}$(b)$ and Fig. \ref{fig5}$(b)$ we show the exchange interaction and decay rates from Table \ref{tab:coefficients} in Appendix \ref{Appendix D} as a function of $\theta/\pi$, where $\theta \in [0, 2\pi]$.

 For the separate configuration, we observe from Fig. \ref{fig4}$(b)$ that there is no value of $\theta$ that satisfies the DFI condition (\ref{eq:dfcondition}).
 However, for the nested configuration, we note that the DFI condition (\ref{eq:dfcondition}) is satisfied when $\theta=\pi/4, 3\pi/4, 5\pi/4, 7\pi/4$, as shown in Fig. \ref{fig5}$(b)$.
-The result demonstrates that our scheme enables DFI in the nested configuration, challenging the prevailing notion that DFI can only be achieved in the braided configuration \cite{Kockum47, Cilluffo49, Carollo50, Soro105, Kannan48}.
+The result demonstrates that our scheme enables DFI in the nested configuration, challenging the prevailing notion that DFI can only be achieved in the braided configuration \cite{Kockum47, Cilluffo49, Carollo50, Soro105, Kannan48, Soro107013710, Du107023705, Raaholt6043222}.

 Similar to the braided configuration case, we generalize the study of DFI in the nested configuration to the region of $\theta \in [n\pi, (n+1)\pi]$, where $n$ is an integer.
 Given the periodicity of the system, the phase shift for the manifestation of DFI in the nested configuration in the region of $\theta \in [n\pi, (n+1)\pi]$ can be easily determined and is given by: